cloudxabide/HAL9000/Ollama.md

 ## User-Interfaces to utilize the LLM

 ### CLI interface
-You can run your prompt in the ollam container itself
+You can run your prompt in an ollama container itself
 ```
 docker exec -it ollama ollama run llama2
 ```